Sound and Vibration

 Where?
 Studio Bleu, 7/9 rue des Petites Ecuries, 75010 Paris.
 Métros Château d'eau (line 4) or Strasbourg-Saint Denis (lines 4, 8 and 9).
 The Studio Bleu is on the first floor of the building sandwiched between the Franprix supermarket and the New Morning jazz club.

-How Much: Each day costs €120.
-Take both days and receive a discount: €200 instead of €240.
-Limited to 10 participants.
+How Much: Each day costs €150.
+Take both days and receive a discount: €250 instead of €300.
+Payment ensures your registration.
+Cancellations are cost-free up to December 1st, when payments become non-refundable unless someone else takes your place.
 Please email me for more information or to register.